-- Freeze: I don’t recommend freezing cooked steak for the same reason that it’s not great to make ahead, but if you have leftovers to freeze, you can do so for 2-3 months.
-Like meal prep, these are then best used in recipes, such as soups, sandwiches, salads, or casseroles, instead of the original whole steak form.
+- Freeze: It’s also fine to freeze raw steak for 6-12 months, but I don’t love freezing this top sirloin steak recipe for the same reason that it’s not great to make ahead.
+Still, if you have leftovers, you can freeze them up to 3 months.
+These are then best used in recipes, such as soups, sandwiches, salads, or casseroles, instead of the original whole steak form.

 What To Serve With Sirloin Steak Recipes

 There are so many options for sides that pair perfectly with easy sirloin steak recipes:

 - Toppings – Try a tablespoon of compound butter (my favorite!), sauteed mushrooms, or make steak oscar by topping with crab meat and hollandaise sauce.

 - Potatoes – Mashed or roasted potatoes are classic choices, but I often make mashed cauliflower or roasted rutabaga for healthier options.
 You can also serve it with a baked sweet potato.

 - Asparagus – Oven roasted asparagus, quick air fryer asparagus, or simple sauteed asparagus are all easy and pair well with sirloin steak.

 - Broccoli – Keep it simple with roasted broccoli (pictured above) or sauteed broccoli, or a little fancier (but still so easy) with parmesan roasted broccoli and cauliflower.